 - To move everyone from one activity to the other.

-Anyone can be the host, as long as they have an extrovert personality or love to direct people around.
 You can even designate two hosts, and they can split up the duties.
 One can manage the virtual event for the first half and the other one can do it for the last half.

 3. Invite less than 20 people